 First, to put things in perspective let's think about another "service" industry that most all of us can relate to -

-.
+the moving industry.
 When you think about hiring a moving company, do you feel joy, comfort and happiness?
 Or do you get a mental image of a smelly, sweaty guy with tattoos and bad breath, and a secret desire

 to cheat you out of your money?